JessicaNathany/JessicaNathany/README.md

 - 📫 How to reach me **jessicanathany.web@gmail.com**

-- 📄 Know about my experiences [• 8 years of software development backend .NET Platform • Postgraduate MBA in Software Architecture and Development • Technologies Podcast Café debug Host.
+- 📄 Know about my experiences [Years of software development backend .NET Platform, Postgraduate MBA in Software Architecture and Development and Technologies Podcast Café debug Host.
 I am like so much to learn other technologies, to share knowledge, and get knowledge.
-I am in love with innovation development and ideas that promote great changes and positively impact people and the world.](• 8 years of software development backend .NET Platform • Postgraduate MBA in Software Architecture and Development • Technologies Podcast Café debug Host.
+I am in love with innovation development and ideas that promote great changes and positively impact people and the world.](Years of software development backend .NET Platform, Postgraduate MBA in Software Architecture and Development and Technologies Podcast Café debug Host.
 I am like so much to learn other technologies, to share knowledge, and get knowledge.
 I am in love with innovation development and ideas that promote great changes and positively impact people and the world.)

 - ⚡ Fun fact **I am passionate for extreme sport and adventure**